Graduate Certificate in Advanced Imaging (MRI)

 This program applies to students who commenced in 2020 or later.

+The course is offered for part-time study.
 There will be face-to-face or video-conferencing intensive workshops and interactions with specialists from different medical disciplines.

 Six months full-time or one year part-time